Rethinking the Mixture of Vision Encoders Paradigm for Enhanced Visual Understanding in Multimodal LLMs: Experiments

-\textbf{Training Datasets.} In the first stage of training, we use the LLaVA-595k dataset~\cite{liu2024llava}, which comprises 595k samples.
-In the supervised finetuning stage, we employ the same supervised fine tuning stage dataset as InternVL~\cite{chen2024internvl}, incorporating a total of approximately one million visual instruction tuning samples, all of which are fully open-source.
+\textbf{Training Datasets.} For the first (alignment) stage, we use the LLaVA-595K dataset~\citet{liu2024llava}, which contains 595K vision-language instruction pairs.
+For the second (supervised fine-tuning) stage, we follow the same dataset setup as the baseline model~\citet{chen2024internvl}, comprising approximately 1M visual instruction tuning samples, all publicly available.